mailbots/mailbots/README.md

 The response style for all FollowUpThen Lifecycle Hook handlers is shown in onFutCreateUser below.

-Available options for the response are described in the `ISkillReturnValue` interface within `ISkill.ts`
+Available options for the response are described in the `ISkillReturnValue` interface within `types.ts`

 ## onFutCreateUser